octobercms/docs/setup-installation.md

 1. GD PHP Extension
 1. SimpleXML PHP Extension

-Some OS distributions may require you to manually install some of the required PHP extensions.
+Some OS distributions may require you manually install some of the necessary PHP extensions.

 When using Ubuntu, the following command can be run to install all required extensions: